Best UX Portfolios Examples for Freelance Designers (Updated for 2019)

 - Experience in one of these industries: enterprise, manufacturing, systems monitoring, security, supply chain, inventory management, and wide-scale operations.

-These designers are all looking for UX design work right now – and I’d love to introduce you to any of them.
+These UX portfolios are by real designers who are looking for UX design work right now – and I’d love to introduce you to any of them.

 Reach out if you want an intro, or if you would like me to conduct a search specifically for you and create a list of awesome designers just for your agency.